 A normal photocopy is not sufficient, unless it has been countersigned by the donor while they still have capacity.
 But to be valid, such copies must have the following:

 - At the bottom of each page, the donor must write: ‘I certify this is a true and complete copy of the corresponding page of the original Lasting Power of Attorney.’

 - On the final page of the copy, the donor must write: ‘I certify this is a true and complete copy of the Lasting Power of Attorney.’
 Every page must be signed and dated.

 Most solicitors will provide certified copies of the OPG document for a very modest charge, even if they didn't provide the original Power of Attorney.

-Using Power of Attorney with a bank
+How do I use Power of Attorney with a bank?

 Most attorneys for property and financial affairs deal with the donor’s bank.

 Before you can do this, you have to go through another registration process with the bank.
 Be aware that each bank has its own registration process, so the steps may below may not apply in all cases.